sampotts/plyr/readme.md

   <tr>
     <td><code>iconPrefix</code></td>
     <td>String</td>
-    <td><code>icon</code></td>
+    <td><code>plyr</code></td>
-    <td>Specify the id prefix for the icons used in the default controls (e.g. "icon-play" would be "icon").
+    <td>Specify the id prefix for the icons used in the default controls (e.g. "plyr-play" would be "plyr").
 This is to prevent clashes if you're using your own SVG defs file but with the default controls.
 Most people can ignore this option.</td>
   </tr>
   <tr>
     <td><code>iconUrl</code></td>